-To comply with Navigation Rules and for distress signaling purposes all boats must carry a sound producing device (whistle, horn, siren, etc.) capable of a 4-second blast audible for 1/2 mile.
+To comply with Navigation Rules and for distress signaling purposes all boats including PWC's, kayaks and canoes, must carry a sound producing device (whistle, horn, siren, etc.) capable of a 4-second blast audible for 1⁄2 mile.

 Item 8 - Sound Producing Devices / Bell: